squaresapp/squares/readme.md

 ## Project Status

 Scroll is currently pre-alpha.
 You can follow [Paul Gordon](https://www.twitter.com/heropaulg) on Twitter, who is developing this project under the principles of build-in-public.

+The 1.0 release will be a focused HTML feed reader app without any tools to develop new feeds.
+Future versions of Scroll will likely include this functionality.

 ## Contribution